 Tips to Reduce Stress and Sleep Better

 Stress is our response to daily life.
 It affects us emotionally, physically, and behaviorally.
 The right amount of stress can be a positive force that helps us to do our best and to keep alert and energetic.
-Too much stress, however, can make us tense, anxious, and can cause sleep problems.
+Too much stress, however, can make us tense and anxious and can cause sleep problems.

 What Are the Signs of Stress?

 Common signs of stress include depression, sleep problems, tension, anxiety, work mistakes, poor concentration, and apathy, among many others.
 If high levels of unwanted stress are not properly managed, your health and sense of well-being can suffer.
 Therefore, it is important to learn how to manage stress.

 Tips for Managing Stress for Better Sleep